FrankGrillo1991/Python-SQLite-Create-Table-Student/README.md

-Table Student developed with Python and SQLite
+Table Student developed with Python and SQLite3